Skip to content

 The first thing that crosses my mind when I think about Lübeck is these buildings.
 I don’t remember how I learned about them, but I know it had something to do with the movie Nosferatu, the one from 1922, directed by F. W. Murnau.

-Since I moved to Berlin, I wanted to find an excuse to go to Lübeck, and I found one in November 2018.
-Then I spent a couple of days walking around the city with a friend and a camera, taking pictures of everything I found interesting.
+Since I moved to Berlin, I wanted to find an excuse to go to Lübeck, and I found one in November 2018 when I went on a Northern Germany tour.

 And, of course, one of these places was the Lübecker Salzspeicher.